D257 Healthcare Project Management

 Correct Answer:

-In a healthcare project aimed at improving patient safety, how would the executing phase differ from the planning phase?
+In a healthcare project aimed at improving patient safety, how might stratification be utilized to assess the effectiveness of interventions?

 -